-Please note that these conditions are not applicable to private companies.
+These conditions are not applicable to private companies.

-Under what circumstances does the establishment or change of an executive compensation or benefit arrangement generally require consultation with a union, works council or similar body?
+4 Under what circumstances does the establishment or change of an executive compensation or benefit arrangement generally require consultation with a union, works council or similar body?

 Executives of a company fall under the category of non-workmen, and an establishment is not required to consult with a union or a similar body for changes in executive compensation or benefit arrangements.